Cuis-Smalltalk/Learning-Cuis/Quick-UI-Tour.md

 Clicking on World Menu -> Open.. -> Browser  brings up a System Browser, from which you can view all the code in the Cuis environment.

-The panes are arranged by Category (upper left), Class, Topic, and Method (the code shown in the lower pane).

 Left to right at top, clicking on a Class Category shows related Classes.
 Clicking on a Class shows its code.
 Selecting a Method Category shows related methods.
-Selecting a Method name shows its code.
+Selecting a Method name shows its code in the lower pane.

 The Code Browser gives many ways to find and view code.